lekhrajdinkar/solution-engineer/01_aws/00_kick_off/00_global_infra.md

 -  fully managed service that extends AWS infrastructure, services, and tools to on-premises locations
 -  It allows you to run AWS services locally in your data center or on-premises,
 - providing a hybrid cloud solution for workloads that need to remain on-premises due to latency, data residency, or other regulatory requirements.
+- **fargate** is not supported at OUTPOST :point-left:
+  - eg: ECS with ec2 launch type can run outpost, not fargate.

 ---
 # Side Notes
 1. All services are `publicly` accessible